HanyingZhang/DSCI_522_Group304/doc/report.md

 The following plots visualize the difference in scores using boxplots.
 Here we see that the boxplots for the different subgroups (Aboriginal / Non Aboriginal) do not overlap, which is a strong indicator that there is a significant difference in scores between the groups.

 <img src="../img/fig_ana_numeracy.png" width="50%" /><img src="../img/fig_ana_reading.png" width="50%" />

 Fig: Boxplots of mean aggregate scores for Numeracy and Reading sections of the FSA exam by subgroup (Aboriginal / Non Aboriginal)

-\[ROBERT - PLEASE FILL THIS SECTION
-OUT\]
+Histograms and confidence intervals for both FSA skills and groups (aboriginal vs non-aboriginal) were constructed in the same way as with the independent vs public shools for consistency purposes.
+Results on the plots also indicate that there is a significant difference in scores between the two student’s subgroups for both numeracy and reading skills.

 <img src="../img/fig_ana_histogram_numeracy.png" width="50%" /><img src="../img/fig_ana_histogram_reading.png" width="50%" />